parallelmicroscopy/RAP-software/README.md

 #### a) Arduino instructions:
 Open the arduino ide, and upload 'RAP_Alberta_Fastled.ino' to your Arduino Uno card.
 <br>
 The software uses the FastLED.h (https://github.com/FastLED/FastLED) library set for a 24 array of Dotstar (https://learn.adafruit.com/adafruit-dotstar-leds/overview) LEDs.
-If you use a different LED type (e.g. Neopixels, as was used in the original eLife publication)  or array size, you will have to make minor changes to the microcontroller .ino (c++) file.
+If you use a different LED type (e.g. Neopixels, as was used in the original eLife publication)  or array size, *you will have to make minor changes to the microcontroller .ino (c++) file*.

 #### b) Download additional dependencies and requirements: